sledrho/solidiscan/README.md

 # solidiscan
 ---
-Solidiscan is a static code analysis tool used for scanning Solidity smart contract files (.sol).
+Solidiscan was an attempt at making at static code analysis tool for solidity smart contracts in Haskell.

+Unfortunately in it's current state it only partially parses solidity code due to some ambiguities within the grammar, these are planning on being fixed in the future.